 What will his transition deliver?

 For the inhabitants of Drenthe and Groningen, making the buses more sustainable means less damage to the environment, fewer emissions of harmful substances and less noise.
-And this means a positive contribution to the climate in the long term.
-The lower noise level will also be noticeable in the bus.
-Furthermore, the investment also means an improvement in travel comfort: better and more comfortable seats, wifi, air conditioning and USB chargers in all buses.
+The decrease in vibrations will result in more quiet buses.